xregistry/spec/core/spec.md

 to indicate which are to be present when the Resource's attributes are included in its serialization.
-For example, when `?export` is used, the Resource's default Version attributes will not be present at all, which means listing `epoch` as mandatory in the above serialization is technically incorrect in general, but when the attributes do appear then `epoch` is mandatory.
+For example, when `?export` is used, the Resource's default Version attributes will not be present at all, which means listing `createdat` as mandatory in the above serialization is technically incorrect in general, but when the attributes do appear then `createdat` is mandatory.
 Since listing all attributes as OPTIONAL would reduce the usefulness of the above example, this inconsistency is deliberate.